University of Maryland Extension Home and Garden Information Center

 We can answer your gardening and pest questions!

 For more information on a variety of gardening topics, visit and bookmark our website http://extension.umd.edu/hgic Also, visit our blog, Maryland Grows!

-Frederick County Maryland Posted about 19 hours ago
+Calvert County Maryland Posted about 19 hours ago

 Baltimore County Maryland Posted about 20 hours ago

 I understand that picking the bags in fall and applying Bt (kurstaki strain) in spring is the prescribed method of control.
 My daughter has four tall trees (arborvitae Thuja) that can't be reached by hose sprayer--need to spray 40 ft high.
 I don't want to pay thousands of dollars for a commercial sprayer.
 Is there an alternative systemic soil drench that work--I hate killing beneficial predators but...
 My daughter lives in Virginia and I live in Howard County.
 Thanks